Updated: Sep 16

 I could go on and on for 79 verses but I encourage each reader to look up the word for themselves.
 In all 79 verses that this word “anah” is used it is used when referencing a “humbling” or bringing under the authority of someone or something.
 It is never used for fasting or to encourage or command a fast.
 In fact, in the scriptures from Psalms listed above, this humbling ourselves is directly tied to following Yah‘s instructions.

 One of my favorite teachers was the late Brad Scott of Wildbranch Ministry.
 Brad was much more of a Hebrew scholar than myself and he had a lesson on the word “afflict” (anah).
 Like myself, he identified this word with “a humbling” before Yah and a “responding” to someone or something.
 He also states that this word does not denote that a fast is “commanded” on Yom Kippur.
 He also speaks about the pictographic meaning of the word itself to bring more clarity.
-Please visit his page to find this great teaching:

 I hope this has broadened someone's understanding and usage of the word or at least encouraged someone to “test” all things against the Word of God.